Hasanalsh/Hasanalsh-Hasanalsh-Edge-Detection-Combined-with-Smoothing-and-Thresholding/README.md

  - Implementation of different types of smoothing filters such as Averaging and Gaussian filters.
  - Implementation of edge detection using the Sobel operator method.
  - Implementation of different types of thresholding.
  - Finally, detecting a specific required target in the image and isolate it.
-In this case, the large blood vessel in the centre o the image is the target that needs to be isolated.
+In this case, the large blood vessel in the centre of the image is the target that needs to be isolated.

  ## Reqiured Packages
  - pip install opencv-python.